jim-deriv/flutter-chart/doc/interactive_layer.md

 - Handling drag operations in a way that makes sense for its geometry
 - Painting itself with appropriate visual styles based on its state

+## DrawingAddingPreview

+The `DrawingAddingPreview` class is a specialized component that handles the preview and creation process of drawing tools.
+It serves as a temporary visual representation during the drawing tool creation process and is responsible for:

+1. Displaying a preview of the drawing being created
+2. Showing alignment guides, hints, or other visual aids
+3. Handling user interactions during the drawing creation process
+4. Coordinating with the `InteractiveLayerBehaviour` to manage platform-specific interactions

+The preview exists only during the drawing addition lifecycle and is removed once the drawing is fully created and added to the chart.
+Different drawing tools implement their own specific preview behaviors by extending this class.

+Key characteristics of `DrawingAddingPreview`:

+- It implements the `DrawingV2` interface, just like `InteractableDrawing`
+- It holds a reference to the actual `InteractableDrawing` instance being created
+- It works with `InteractiveLayerBehaviour` to handle platform-specific interactions
+- It provides the `onCreateTap` method that captures user taps to define the drawing's shape
+- Different drawing tools require different numbers of taps to complete (e.g., a horizontal line may require just one tap, while a trend line requires two taps)

+### Platform-Specific Behaviors

+The Interactive Layer supports different behaviors based on the platform (desktop or mobile) through the `InteractiveLayerBehaviour` abstract class:

+- **Desktop Behavior**: Optimized for mouse interactions, including hover events and precise clicking
+- **Mobile Behavior**: Optimized for touch interactions, with appropriate touch targets and gestures

+Each drawing tool can provide different preview implementations for desktop and mobile through the `getAddingPreviewForDesktopBehaviour` and `getAddingPreviewForMobileBehaviour` methods in `InteractableDrawing`.

 ## Implementation Details

 The Interactive Layer uses a combination of gesture detectors and custom painters to: